Ultimate Primate Safari

 Days 12 and 13 - Volcanoes National Park

 Today you head from Uganda across to Rwanda for the final gorilla experience on your safari.
 The Volcanoes National Park is on the other side of the volcanoes from Mgahinga National Park which also joins the Virunga National Park in the DRC.
-Between the 3 national parks and countries, they are home to half the world’s population of Mountain Gorilla.
+Between the 3 national parks and countries, they are home to half the world’s population of Mountain gorillas.
 It is on these slopes that Diane Fossey spent her life living with and studying the mountain gorillas for many years.

 Depending on your time of arrival you could relax at the lodge or head out for an afternoon walk.